 The Garh Ganesh temple is situated on a small hillock overlooking Jaipur city on the Nahargarh hill range.
-It’s difficult to miss the Garh Ganesh Temple if you happen to be in the old walled city area of Jaipur, especially in the City Palace complex.
-Locals call it Garh Ganesh Mandir and is famous Ganesh temple in Jaipur.
+It’s difficult to miss the Garh Ganesh Temple if you are in the old walled city area of Jaipur, especially around the City Palace complex.
+Locals call it Garh Ganesh Mandir.
+It is one of the famous Ganesh temples in Jaipur.

 History of Garh Ganesh temple: